VMFS Recovery™: saving scan results to speed up repeating disk scans

 Modern corporate requirements set very high limits for disk capacity.
 It's already quite usual to see datastores and iSCSI storages over 20Tb.
 However, the disk read speed parameter doesn't improve corresponding to capacity growth.
 Adding to the picture common data recovery issues such as bad blocks or RAID corruption cuts disk read speed even more.
 This makes downtime because of recovery bitter or even unacceptable.

-Situation may become even worse if there are a power down or software crashes.
+The Situation may become even worse if there is a power down or software crashes.
 Which requires starting the scan from scratch.

-To deal with such situations Diskinternals have developed and implemented scan cache which saves pointers to file system structures and (if used during a repeating scan) allows reading from the scanned disk file system structures only.
-Using scan cache will not make the process instant, as file system structures are to be read anyway.
+To deal with such situations VMFS Recovery company has developed and implemented a scan cache which saves pointers to file system structures and (if used during a repeating scan) allows reading from the scanned disk file system structures only.
+Using a scan cache will not make the process instant, as file system structures are to be read anyway.
 Speed up depends on the amount of file system information to be processed but you may expect to get a reduction from a couple of days to 20 minutes.

 Now to the details: there are two methods to set up a scan cache.
 I'd recommend setting up it before a scan is started, especially if you expect any issues such as power-downs or hardware issues.